 While these tips are a good start when you’re learning the art of fitting, you still need information beyond the typical advice you get on a pattern envelope.

-To help you, I’ve created a checklist for the most important measurements you need when learning how to fit your clothes, it includes instructions on how to take your measurements and a table for your personal measurements too.
+To help you, I’ve created a checklist for the most important measurements you need when learning how to fit your clothes.
+The checklist includes instructions on how to take your measurements as well as a table for your personal measurements.

 Get the FREE checklist here